PlintCart/plintcart/README.md

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/14430d10-56ee-4760-87aa-cdb0b8c80b8d) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**
+You can edit this application using your preferred IDE.

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)